MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/ransomware-protection-microsoft-365-information.md

 Additionally, for the protection of sensitive information in your Microsoft 365 tenant, train your users to:

-- Create communication and collaboration venues with strict permissions (the minimum set of user accounts for access and the minimum allowed actions for each).
+- Create communication and collaboration venues with strict permissions (the minimum set of user accounts for access and the minimum allowed actions for each account).
 - Apply the proper sensitivity labels to sensitive information.
 - Use controlled folder access.

 ## Resulting configuration

-Here is the ransomware protection for your tenant for steps 1-5.
+Here's the ransomware protection for your tenant for steps 1-5.

 ![Ransomware protection for your Microsoft 365 tenant after Step 5](../media/ransomware-protection-microsoft-365/ransomware-protection-microsoft-365-architecture-step5.png)